 How can parents get reliable information on the safety of children’s skincare products?

 Have an open dialogue with your dermatologist and pediatrician about choosing skincare products.
 Be honest with your physician about any safety concerns with products including alternative products and therapy and explain to your doctor why you are using these products.
-(11) This way, it will help you find the best body wash for your baby with eczema.
+This way, it will help you find the best wash for your baby with atopic dermatitis.

 Do you have questions about bathing?